swiftlang/swift-evolution/proposals/xxxx-union-type.md

 }
 ```

+and if the **class** A, B, C in example, were **protocol** A, B, C, it is more difficault to **add** a common type for them.
+Because in current Swift environment, developer cannot make an existed protocol conform another protocol.

 ## Proposed solution

 Now, if we using the new union type feature, we can declare type conveniently,
 No other type declaration, and compiler will automatically calculate the common interface.
 ```swift
 func input(value: A | B | C) {
     print(value.commonProperty) // type checker will calculate the common interface, developer just use it out of box